European Armenian Federation for Justice and Democracy

 The European Armenian Federation for Justice and Democracy (EAFJD) (Armenian: ՀՅԴ Եվրոպայի Հայ դատի գրասենյակ) is a grassroots umbrella organization which represents a significant part of the Armenian diaspora in Europe.
 The EAFJD is the main interlocutor promoting Armenian issues in the European Union and other international organizations.

 Activities

-EU-Armenia relations
+Armenia-EU relations

 One of the goals of the EAFJD is to strengthen the ties and deepen cooperation between Armenia and the member states of the EU.

 In 2013, with common efforts of the Mission of Armenia to the EU and the EAFJD a friendship group with Armenia was established in the European Parliament.
 The group was relaunched in February 2015, after the European Parliament's elections of 2014.
 The friendship group is currently composed of around 50 MEPs and fosters the cooperation between the two sides.

 As of 2018, the organization initiated the Vahan Hovhannisyan Internship Program which gives an opportunity to young Armenian professionals to get acquainted with the work of the EAFJD, as well as that of the European institutions, in particular the European Parliament.

 The EAFJD often cooperates and coordinates activities with the European Friends of Armenia organization.